New Jersey Military Divorce Lawyer

 - Pensions

-If you are contemplating a military divorce, speak to our Bergen County divorce lawyers at Moskowitz Law Group, LLC.
-Our firm can educate you on the different issues and counsel you on the best course of action to take.
+If you are contemplating a divorce, speak to a military divorce lawyer in New Jersey.
+They can educate you on the different issues and counsel you on the best course of action to take.

-Our Hackensack divorce lawyers provide a free case evaluation for those who
+Our New Jersey divorce lawyers provide a evaluation for those who

 are interested in retaining our services.
 Call (201) 419-6223!